-By train the journey from Lumphun to Ayutthaya is scheduled to take between 9 and 13 hours depending upon which train you take.
+By train the journey from Lamphun to Ayutthaya is scheduled to take from 9 to 12 hours depending upon which train you take.

 There are 5 direct train services a day from Lamphun to Ayutthaya.